adiBinen/Karaoke-app/README.md

 - **Decision:** Focused on unit and integration tests using Jest and React Testing Library.
 - Writing tests ensures code reliability and catches bugs early but requires additional time and effort.

+**Lazy Loading Transcripts:**
+- **Decision:** Implemented logic to render the entire transcript.
+- Rendering the whole transcript makes the code simpler and ensures all data is available but can slow down performance with large transcripts.
+Alternatively, loading only the visible part improves performance but makes the code more complex.

 ## First run

 Go to `https://github.com/adiBinen/Karaoke-app` and clone the repository.